straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 Notes from udemy ML A-Z
 Will be using scikit-learn which is easier to learn/use vs Tensorflow at the expense of being less powerful/flexible.

+General Steps
+- Data pre-processing
+- Build (Regression or Classification)
+- Train
+- Make predictions
+- Calculate performance metrics
+- Make a verdict

+Two types - Regression is when you predict a continuous real value.
+Classification is predicting a category.
+Regression models are listed first below and then Classification.

 Some libraries using [scikit](https://en.wikipedia.org/wiki/Scikit-learn)

 ```python